Select search type

 Choosing a school in Ho Chi Minh City

 As in Hanoi, the Vietnam war meant the influx of international schools only began around 25 years ago.
 All the ones we review are externally accredited, either by independent American agencies or the Council of International Schools (CIS) or inspected by accreditation agencies for the British Schools Overseas (BSO).
 Some are even dually accredited.
-Watch out for the similarity of school names, particularly the use of the word American (which may account for why so many schools are more commonly just known by their initials).
+Watch out for the similarity of school names, particularly the use of the word American (which may account for many schools being more commonly known by their initials).

 Although most international schools are open to registering students all year round, the most popular ones tend to have waiting lists so you need to get your act together fast and research the schools as soon as you know you’re heading for HCMC.
 Not all are fully selective but given the highly impressive graduate scores and destinations and the pushy local parents, these schools can tend to be full-on academic hothouses.